thenickdude/InnoTools-Downloader/Readme.md

 InnoTools Downloader is an Inno Setup script and DLL which allows you to download files as part of your installation.

 ## Features
+- Support Inno Setup 5 ANSI / Unicode
 - Downloads from HTTP or FTP
 - Download with a progress screen, or without any UI
 - Send data to your webserver with easy POST requests, and read the responses
 - An example shows how your installer can check for updates before installation begins, and download an updated installer
-- Includes Brazilian Portuguese, Dutch, English and French translations
+- Includes Brazilian Portuguese, Dutch, English, French, Greek, and Spanish translations

-I'm using version 0.3.x with good success in my program PetzA (Screenshot below), why not try it out and tell me how it goes for you? :)
+I'm using version 0.4.x with good success in my program PetzA (Screenshot below), why not try it out and tell me how it goes for you? :)

 Documentation is included with ITD as help file.
 You can also [view the same documentation online](http://www.sherlocksoftware.org/innotools/itdhelp/index.html).

-Get ITD now from the [Releases tab](https://github.com/thenickdude/InnoTools-Downloader/releases)!

 ![PetzA installation screenshot](screenshots/itd_ui.png)

+## Installation

+Grab the installer from the [Releases tab](https://github.com/thenickdude/InnoTools-Downloader/releases).
+Run it to install ITD to `C:\Program Files (x86)\Sherlock Software\InnoTools\Downloader`.
+Go there to check out the help file and the example .iss files that show you how to use InnoTools Downloader.

+Each example begins by including `itdownload.iss`, which bundles ITD into your installer, then makes calls to it during installation to start downloads.

+## Included examples
+1. Downloads two files during installation, then installs those files into the destination
+2. Send data to your webserver over POST during installation, and read the response
+3. Check for a newer version of the installer before installation begins, download it and run it if found.
+4. Use ITD translations
+5. Integrate with InnoTools Tray to allow the installer to minimise to the tray during installation.
+Demonstrates sending custom HTTP User Agent strings
+6. Allow installation to continue even if some non-critical files couldn't be successfully downloaded

 ## Licenses